Legal cases with fixed pricing, standardized processes, and firm timelines

 In the case, sec.
-6, Hindu Minority and Guardianship Act, 1956, the custody of minor girl child were in question.
+6, Hindu Minority and Guardianship Act, 1956, the custody of minor girl child was in question.
 The court found that after obtaining the custody of the minor child, the father does not appear to have neglected the minor and have looked after all her needs.
 Court also found that the girl was happy in his company and performed well in the school.
 Father was financially stable and not disqualified in any manner and hence, to ensure the best interest of the child the court awarded custody in favour of the father.

 9. Case- Shaleen Kabra vs. Shiwani Kabra, 2012 (2) RCR (Civil) 974 (SC)(5)

 In this case, the question involved was the custody of two brothers.
 The lower court had granted the custody of elder son to the father and that of the younger son to the mother.
 The Supreme Court observed that it was not proper to separate the brothers.
 Since the brothers were close to each other, the court decided that custody of both will be given to the father and visitation rights were given to the mother.

 Case - Meenakshi Khandelwal v.
 Shailesh Khandelwal